 The Roomba i7+ has iRobot’s signature iAdapt navigation system that maps your home as it cleans.
 It generates a map that you can view on the app.
 But unlike earlier models, the map is not static.

 You can label different rooms and then send the robot to clean a specific room using the app or via Alexa/Google Assistant.
 You can even schedule which rooms the robot should clean on specific days.

 Unfortunately, you cannot set no-go zones on the map like in other smart mapping robots.

 Other standard features include cliff sensors, Dirt Detect technology, and auto recharge & resume.

-Great Deal for Thin Carpets: ILIFE V3s Pro
+3. Best For Thin Carpets: ILIFE V3s Pro